awsdocs/aws-cli-user-guide/doc_source/install-linux.md

 After installing with `pip`, you might need to add the `aws` executable to your operating system' `PATH` environment variable\.

-You can verify which folder `pip` installed the AWS CLI to by running the following command\.
+You can verify which folder `pip` installed the AWS CLI in by running the following command\.

 ```
 $ which aws